Patrick Malone & Associates' “Representing Real People” scholarship

 The Reeves Law Group Scholarship

-The scholarship will be awarded to the applicant who best conveys a strong desire and goal of using the legal system to fix or improve a problem in society.
+The scholarship will be awarded to the applicant who best demonstrates a genuine desire and goal of using the legal system to fix problems or improve conditions in our society.
+Worthy deeds that you have already performed will be considered.

 Scholarship Dates and Submission